russmckendrick/records/README.md

 ## My Discogs Collection 💽

 You can view my personal Discogs collection, the source for the site, [here](http://discogs.com/user/russmck/collection/).
-But, you should really just goto [McKendrick Rocks](https://www.mckendrick.rocks/) and view it there! 🎧🎶
+But, you should really just goto [russFM](https://www.russ.fm/) and view it there! 🎧🎶

 ## Questions or Feedback? 📬